-Long-sleeved dresses are a perfect option for spring, as they a little bit warmer for those days when it's still quite chilly.
-Either opt for an oversized billowing sleeve or puff sleeve, or something a little simpler.
+Long-sleeve dresses are a perfect option for British springtime, as they are a little bit warmer for those days when it's still quite chilly.
+Either opt for an oversized, billowing sleeve or puff sleeve or something a little simpler.

 2. Dresses With Collars